Middle Township Public Schools: History

-In 2013 Woodbine School District changed its receiving high school district from Millville School District to Middle Township district.
+In 2013, Woodbine School District changed its receiving high school district from Millville School District to Middle Township district.
 The first group of Woodbine 9th graders to Middle Township High began attending in fall 2013.
 Lynda Anderson-Towns, superintendent of the Woodbine district, cited the closer proximity and smaller size of Middle Township High.
 Millville is 20 mi away from Woodbine while Middle Township High is 12 mi from Woodbine.

+The district was one of 25 statewide that was categorized in 2005 as being "In Need of Improvement" under the terms of the No Child Left Behind Act.